GriDaniel/Ortobom-Quiz/README.md

 Advocacy for Sustainability: The quiz raises awareness and encourages users to consider their environmental impact, nudging them towards sustainable choices.

 How It Works:
 After completing the quiz, users gain a deeper understanding of Ortobom's commitment to environmental stewardship.
 The goal is to inspire them to take action towards a more sustainable future.
-Upon completion, users are redirected to the Ortobom website, where they can explore and purchase the Liberty mattress.
+Upon completion, users are redirected to the Ortobom website, where they can explore and purchase a variety of mattress products.